elevonix-labs/finest-data-subnet/docs/validator.md

 #### With auto-updates

-1. For running with auto-updates, you should run it in project root directory, now you are in `validator` directory, so can run this command `cd ..`
+1. To enable auto-updates, ensure you are in the project root directory.
+If you are currently in the `validator` directory, execute `cd ..` to navigate to the root.
-2. Make sure you're using the main branch: `git checkout main.`
+2. Verify that you are on the main branch by running: `git checkout main`.
+3. Ensure your Git credentials are configured correctly, as they are required to execute Git commands necessary for the auto-update process.

 - Mainnet